jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

    For each data set, searching the full configuration space (“Any Classifier”) delivered performance approximately on par with a search that was restricted to the best classifier type.
    (Best viewed in color.)

-.. table:: Hyperopt-sklearn scores relative to selections from literature on the three data sets used in our experiments.
-On MNIST, hyperopt-sklearn is one of the best-scoring methods that does not use image-specific domain knowledge (these scores and others may be found at http://yann.lecun.com/exdb/mnist/).
-On 20 Newsgroups, hyperopt-sklearn is competitive with similar approaches from the literature (scores taken from [Gua09]_ ).
-In the 20 Newsgroups data set, the score reported for hyperopt-sklearn is the weighted-average F1 score provided by sklearn.
+.. table:: Hyperopt-Sklearn scores relative to selections from literature on the three data sets used in our experiments.
+On MNIST, Hyperopt-Sklearn is one of the best-scoring methods that does not use image-specific domain knowledge (these scores and others may be found at http://yann.lecun.com/exdb/mnist/).
+On 20 Newsgroups, Hyperopt-Sklearn is competitive with similar approaches from the literature (scores taken from [Gua09]_ ).
+In the 20 Newsgroups data set, the score reported for Hyperopt-Sklearn is the weighted-average F1 score provided by Scikit-Learn.
 The other approaches shown here use the macro-average F1 score.
-On Convex Shapes, hyperopt-sklearn outperforms previous automatic algorithm configuration approaches [Egg13]_ and manual tuning [Lar07]_ .
+On Convex Shapes, Hyperopt-Sklearn outperforms previous automatic algorithm configuration approaches [Egg13]_ and manual tuning [Lar07]_ .
    :label:`tablecompare`
    :class: w